Monday, November 18, 2024

 Non Farm Total +12

 The Bureau of Labor Statistics (BLS) reported Non-Farm employment for establishments increased from September by 12 thousand jobs for a(n) October total of 159.005 million.
-(Note 1 below) An increase of 12 thousand each month for the next 12 months represents an annual growth rate of +.09% The annual growth rate from a year ago beginning October 2023 was +1.39%; the average annual growth rate from 5 years ago beginning October 2019 was +.96%; from 15 years ago beginning October 2009 it was +1.35%.
+(Note 1) An increase of 12 thousand each month for the next 12 months represents an annual growth rate of +.09% The annual growth rate from a year ago beginning October 2023 was +1.39%; the average annual growth rate from 5 years ago beginning October 2019 was +.96%; from 15 years ago beginning October 2009 it was +1.35%.
 America needs growth around 1.5 percent a year to keep itself employed.

 Sector breakdown for 12 Sectors in 000’s of jobs